Imagine…

 - Succession sow herbs like chervil, dill, cilantro, and parsley.

-- For your fall garden, sow seeds of collards, kale, pole beans, bush beans, and summer squash as earlier crops are harvested, and you have room.
+- For your fall garden, plant seeds of collards, kale, pole beans, bush beans, and summer squash as earlier crops are harvested, and you have room.

 - Succession plant heat-tolerant leafy greens, carrots, radishes, and green onions for fresh garden salads.
 Look for heat-tolerant varieties of lettuce.